FitzwilliamMuseum/fitz-browser-extension/README.md

-# Fitz Spelunker
+# Fitz Randomised

+A browser extension's code for randomised works of art from the department of prints and drawings.

 ## Installing in Chrome

 Instructions for testing on the Chrome browser:
-1. Using the Chrome Browser, [visit the extension's Chrome Web Store page](https://chrome.google.com/webstore/detail/museum-in-a-tab/cimeodcpfcofmebahghcaiiidbaijnkl)
+1. Using the Chrome Browser install via....
 2. Click on the "Add to Chrome" button

 ## Installing in Safari